The Office of Religious and Spiritual Life connects students to a diverse array of religious, cultural, and philosophical communities.

-The Office of Religious and Spiritual Life supports the celebration of these religious traditions and acts as a liaison to local religious leaders and communities.
+The Office of Religious & Spiritual Life supports the celebration of these religious traditions and acts as a liaison to local religious leaders and communities.
+Students are encouraged to contact the Dean of Religious and Spiritual Life to connect to a particular community or create a new campus organization to nurture their spiritual wellness on campus.

 Buddhist students from various traditions have opportunities to gather at Wellesley for meditation, practice and discussion.
 On weekdays there are programs of Zen Meditation and practice and Tibetan Buddhist meditation and practice.
 Buddhist students of all traditions are welcome to attend these programs and other opportunities offered throughout the year.